Richard Hourican |

 - written consent from an adjoining owner after a valid Party Wall Notice has been served; or

-- a formal Party Wall Award in London prepared by an agreed surveyor or appointed surveyors where consent is not given.
+- a formal Party Wall Award prepared by an agreed surveyor or appointed surveyors where consent is not given.

 Party Wall Agreement vs Party Wall Award vs Party Wall Notice

 This is where many London homeowners get confused.
-A Party Wall Notice, a neighbour’s written agreement, and a Party Wall Award are connected, but they are not the same thing.
+A Party Wall Notice, written neighbour consent and a Party Wall Award are connected, but they are not the same thing.

 |---|---|---|---|